INS Vikrant (1961): Indo-Pakistani War of 1971

 On 23 July, Vikrant sailed off to Cochin in company with the Western Fleet.
 En route, before reaching Cochin on 26 July, Sea King landing trials were carried out.
 After completion of the radar and communication trials on 28 July, she departed for Madras, escorted by Brahmaputra and Beas.
 The next major problem was operating aircraft from the carrier.
 The commanding officer of the ship, Captain (later Vice Admiral) Swaraj Prakash, was seriously concerned about flight operations.
 He was concerned aircrew morale would be adversely affected if flight operations were not undertaken, which could be disastrous.
-Naval Headquarters remained stubborn on the speed restrictions, and sought confirmation from Prakash whether it was possible to embark an Alizé without compromising the speed restrictions.
+Naval Headquarters remained stubborn on the speed restrictions, and sought confirmation from Prakash whether it was possible to embark a flight of Alizé without compromising the speed restrictions.
 The speed restrictions imposed by the headquarters meant Alizé aircraft would have to land at close to stalling speed.
 Eventually the aircraft weight was reduced, which allowed several of the aircraft to embark along with a Seahawk squadron.